Software

 If, however, you got a Cannot open load file error, then some of these are missing: you'd need to get it.

-You can either manually download them or get them from MELPA.
+You can then either manually download them or fetch them from a package archiver.

 Download the package